chainstacklabs/developer-hub-content/info-articles/crypto-tokens-erc20-erc721-erc1155/Article.md

 - **`safeTransferFrom()`**: Transfers a number of tokens from a `caller`'s address to a recipient’s address.
 The tokens must have a type of `id`.
 - **`safeBatchTransferFrom()`**: Same functionality as `safeTransferFrom()` but in batches.

+Popular ERC1155 projects include [FingerNFT](https://www.fingerchar.com/) and [Valorem](https://github.com/valorem-labs-inc/valorem-core).

 ## Conclusion

 The first step in creating a smart contract is deciding the right tool for the job.
-We hope you’ve enjoyed this brief overview of the different types of tokens!
+You can choose to create a simple fungible token based on ERC20, improve its features based on ERC777, create NFTs with ERC721, or hybrid smart contracts with ERC1155.

-If you want to learn more about crypto and see what is happening in this space, check out our blog or these resources listed below.
+Other token standards exist with their specific use-cases, and you can learn more about crypto tokens through our blog or these resources listed below.

 ## Resources